kdh4970/IsaacSIM-Robot-Simulation/README.md

 Change below things in run_sim.sh file.
  - If isaacsim path is not "~/isaacsim", change it manually.
  - Check your ROS path.
- - If You dont use zsh, change "setup.zsh" to "setup.bash".

 ### 3. Unzip Scenes
 Unzip scene datas in usd_scenes directory.